aboamare/abopadpod/README.md

 A React Native app to turn tablet into a ship pod controller.

 ## Development setup
-AboPodPad is a React Native application, so you need to setup an development environment.
+AboPadPod is a React Native application, so you need to setup an development environment.
 Best to follow the [React Native guidelines](https://reactnative.dev/docs/environment-setup) for this, but it means ensuring that you have a good Java install and the Android Studio with the correct Android SDK version.
 Next ensure that the Android device is setup for debugging.
 A normal `npm install` should install the required dependencies.
 This little app uses the [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/) which likes to install Expo, but that is not needed otherwise.
 Development can be done with the basic React Native tools i.e. start Metro with `npx react-native start` and in another shell execute `npx react-native run-android`.